nilemssn/website/.github/CONTRIBUTING.md

 Bismillah ar-Rahman ar-Raheem.

 The following guidelines should help you get started contributing to the Nile MSSN website.To keep this repo organised and make contibuting easier here are a set of helpful links and information along with guidlines that will hopefully make help this happen.

-These guidelines may be subject to change.
+These guidelines area work in progress and may be subject to change.

 ## Table of Contents